logankaminer/SAT/README.md

 framework.main()
 ```

-In the above example, we define a hook for http://example.com, which will call and external function that appends a specified cookie value to a file (`cookies.txt`).
+In the above example, we define a hook for http://example.com, which will call an external function that appends a specified cookie value to a file (`cookies.txt`).
 Upon the execution of any request to http://example.com, the decorated `example_hook` function will run.

 ### get_instance_attr ###